Are you wondering how to get started on your investing journey?

 There’s a cliché that goes: “Time in the market beats timing the market.”

-This saying has never been more true as we have seen since the start of this decade.
+This saying has never been more true in recent times.

 Source: SchwabCenter for Financial Research